babyboomer53/Lesson-6/README.md

 Wow!
 I ended up with two methods with the same name!
 The only thing distinguishing them is their parameter lists.
 I did not know that would work!

+Here is an example of why programming is so tedious.
+There was a statement in the code being flagged by the editor because a command was misspelled!
+I was lucky that time.
+It only took a moment for me to spot the error